Cloudways CDN vs Cloudflare CDN: Which is Better and Why?

 Cloudways uses StackPath and StackPath is a traditional CDN.
 So only cacheable requests will be stored in the many Points of Presence (PoPs) of the CDN.
 So non-cacheable requests will never be redirected via the CDN.
 This saves overhead.

 In Cloudflare, all the requests are required to be proxied via their Network.
 This adds some degree of overhead because the requests now travel some extra distance even when they cannot be cached.

 That said, the overhead is not that significant to aﬀect small or medium-sized websites.

 For more about this, check out this response in the Cloudways community forum.

 Cloudflare will customize your website assets for you.
 You do not have to worry about fine-tuning the cache controls.
 Cloudflare will do it for you.
-Such optimizations include latest web protocols such as HTTP/2 and TLS 1.3.
+Such optimizations include the latest web protocols such as HTTP/2 and TLS 1.3.
 Further static assets such as images are enhanced for mobile device users.

-According to the Cloudways community forum, for all the WordPress users who use cache plugins to manage cache do not usually need to worry about this extra-optimization.
+According to the Cloudways community forum, all WordPress users who use cache plugins to manage cache do not usually need to worry about this extra-optimization.
 But if your WordPress application is inflexible and takes performance hits because of cache plugins, relying on Cloudflare is always a choice.

 On the other hand, CloudwaysCDN does not have this inherent asset optimization feature.

 Points of Presence